TechWomen Professional Mentors

 What support does TechWomen provide for professional mentorships?

 Emerging Leaders will receive support from TechWomen for visa sponsorship, background checks, health benefits, and additional program-related costs, including airfare, housing in San Francisco or Mountain View, and meals.
-Mentors and/or their companies are not responsible for arranging or provided the aforementioned items.
+Mentors and/or their companies are not responsible for arranging or providing the aforementioned items.
 If a company public transit pass or company shuttle are not provided, Emerging Leaders will also receive a public transit stipend.

 Be part of the TechWomen community!